marl/openl3/docs/tutorial.rst

 from the standard convolutional and fully-connected layers that comprise the rest of OpenL3, making it easier to port the model to other neural network frameworks.

+NOTE: ``input_repr`` is a required parameter to ``openl3.get_audio_embedding`` when using the librosa frontend, because the feature extraction steps are no longer compiled into the model.

 .. code-block:: python

     import openl3